What to bring to university

 Decoration, decoration, decoration!
 Moving away from home can be daunting, so my advice is to make your room as cosy as possible – it’s your new space.
 Bring posters, framed photos, fairy lights, a cool lamp, a small rug, or some cushions.
 Remember, lots of accommodations don’t allow you to stick things up on walls, so double check beforehand or use command strips.
 Try not to bring every single possession you own, however!
 Leave some room to buy some Falmouth keepsakes and think about how much you can carry when you move in!

 Bedding; including a duvet, duvet cover x 2, sheet x 2, pillow x 2, pillowcase x 2.
-Having 2 sets is great because shared laundry facilities mean you can’t always wash things when you want to and honestly the dryers take a while.
+Having 2 sets is great because shared laundry facilities mean you can’t always wash things when you want to, and honestly, the dryers take a while.
 So, you can put on a clean set of sheets while you wait.
-The same applies for bathmats, large towels and hand towels, so bring 2 of each.
+The same applies for bathmats, large towels and hand towels, so bring two of each.
 Speaking of laundry; bring a laundry basket!
-An extra thick mattress topper - not only will this make your bed extra comfy, but is also more hygienic (lots of people have slept on that same bed).
+An extra thick mattress topper - not only will this make your bed extra comfy, but is also more hygienic.
 Storage solutions, like under bed storage boxes and drawer separators maximise the space you have.
 You may want to bring some shower storage too.
 And of course, CLOTHES.
 Anything goes in Falmouth, so bring some casual things for day-to-day lectures and life, some ‘nicer’ clothes for going out if you fancy it and some comfy jogging bottoms for those lying in bed days.
 P.s. don’t forget hangers.
 A bedroom bin and toilet brush may be provided, so wait until you move in to purchase these.

 Miscellaneous: